httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 While algorithm agility allows the migration to stronger algorithms it does not prevent the use of weaker algorithms.
-Integrity fields do not provide any mitigiations for downgrade or substitution attacks (see Section 1 of {{?RFC6211}}) of the hashing algorithm.
+Integrity fields do not provide any mitigations for downgrade or substitution attacks (see Section 1 of {{?RFC6211}}) of the hashing algorithm.
 To protect against such attacks, endpoints could restrict their set of supported algorithms to stronger ones and protect the fields value by using TLS and/or digital signatures.